my1396/R-Notes/docs/1100-Stata.md

     ```

 - Never modify the raw data files.
 Save the results of your data cleaning in a new file.

 - Every data file is created by a script.
 Convert your interactive data cleaning session to a `.do` file.

 - No data file is modified by multiple scripts.

-- Intermediate steps are saved in different files (or kept in temporary files) than the final dataset.
+- Intermediate steps are saved in different files (or kept in temporary files).

 **Keep `do` files short**

 Our suggestion is that you keep your do files short enough that when you're working on one of them you can easily wrap your head around it.
 You also want to keep do files short so they run as quickly as possible: working on a `do` file usually requires running it repeatedly, so moving any code that you consider "done" to a different do file will save time.

+**Project Structure**

-You can have a master do file which loads your small section do files sequentially and all in one.
+- You can have a master `do` file which loads your small section `do` files sequentially and all in one.

+- Enumerate your `do` files.

+  Example: `0-master.do`, `1-data-clean.do`, `2-stylized-facts.do`, …

+  You can then organize them in sub-do-files: if you have diﬀerent set of stylized facts, you

+  could have: `2.1-stylized-facts-geography.do`, `2.2-stylized-facts-count.do` etc. . . .

 --------------------------------------------------------------------------------